 If you are anything like me, that answer only provided you with about 20% of the information you want to know.

-Luckily, as I stated previously, I’ve been through it, I’ve been frustrated, and I do own a chinchilla, so I’m confident I know the other information you are looking for.
+Luckily, as I stated previously, I’ve been through it, I’ve been frustrated, and I have been raising a chinchilla for the past 5 years, so I’m confident I know the other information you are looking for.

 Even more good news.